biaslab/biaslab-hugo/content/member/hoang.md

 role = "PhD candidate"

 +++
-Hoang Minh Huu Nguyen is a PhD candidate in the SPS group of the Electrical Engineering department in Eindhoven University of Technology.
-His research focuses on developing usable synthetic active inference agents through development of scalable real-time Bayesian inference.
+Hoang Minh Huu Nguyen is a PhD candidate in the SPS group of the Electrical Engineering department at the Eindhoven University of Technology.
+His research focuses on developing usable synthetic active inference agents through the development of scalable real-time Bayesian inference..